n8n-io/n8n-docs/docs/nodes/credentials/Gotify/README.md

 7. Click on the ***CREATE CLIENT*** button.
 8. Enter a name for the client in the ***Name*** field.
 9. Click on the ***CREATE*** button.
-10. Use this app token, client token, and the host URL with your Gotify API credentials in n8n.
+10. Use the App Token, Client Token, and the Host URL with your Gotify API credentials in n8n.
 11. Click the ***Save*** button to save your credentials in n8n.

 ![Getting Gotify credentials](./using-api.gif)